Paying for your course in monthly instalments

 What you need to know

 To spread the cost of your purchase, simply call our Course Advice Team on 0800 389 2839 to find a finance option that suits you.
 The application form is quick and simple and includes help text throughout to assist you.
-You will receive a decision from your lender in just a few seconds.

 Please be aware that finance options are a form of credit.
 If you fail to maintain your payments, your lender could ask a debt collector to contact you or commence legal action to recover the money you owe.
 A poor repayment record will affect your credit file.